macimas-fonts/fonts/README.md

 a collection of fonts i've made. pretty much all of them are pixel fonts made with [YellowAfterlife's pixel font converter](https://yal.cc/r/20/pixelfont/).

-this repository is a dump for relatively small fonts not worth making a repository for, which will most likely get archived here
+this repository is a dump for relatively small or experimental fonts not worth making a repository for, which will most likely get archived here

-with some exceptions, the fonts are recreations of already pre-existing fonts, albeit made to be pixel-perfect or slightly more neater than the original (not sure if that is legal.. oh well, i'll find out someday!!!)
+with some exceptions, the fonts are heavily based or pixel-perfect remakes of other fonts which are made to fit personal use

+not sure if putting them here in the open is legal.. oh well, i'll find out someday!!!

 feel free and open source to use them `:)`